From BR Bullpen

 Fritz didn't come to the majors until he was nearly 29 years old.
 His years in the minors included two years at Des Moines, two at Portland and two at Seattle.

 He and his brother George both made their major league debuts in April of 1932.
-George played for the 1932 Phillies, and while Fritz was with the 1932 Braves, in 1933 he was traded to the 1933 Phillies.
+George played for the Philadelphia Phillies, and while Fritz was with the Boston Braves, in 1933 he was traded to the Phillies.

-Fritz was the regular third baseman on the 1932 Braves, a team which went 77-77.
+Fritz was the regular third baseman on the Braves in 1932, a team which went 77-77.
 He had a better range factor than the other players who appeared that year at third base, although his fielding percentage at .947 was not as good as that of Randy Moore, who played 31 games at the position.

 The following year Fritz continued to hit for a low average, and was traded in mid-season for Pinky Whitney, who took over the third base duties for the Braves (although Whitney's batting average wasn't a whole lot higher).
-Fritz hit .150 during the remainder of the season with the 1933 Phillies and then spent 1934 in the minors with Kansas City.
-His brother George had been at Kansas City during parts of 1929-31.
+Fritz hit .150 during the remainder of the season with the Phillies and then spent 1934 in the minors with the Kansas City Blues.
+His brother George had been at Kansas City during parts of 1929 to 1931.